Sabre Earnings Call Transcripts

 Fiscal Year 2025

-• Solid Q1 results with flat revenue and improved EBITDA margin, despite macro softness.
-Sale of Hospitality Solutions will accelerate deleveraging and support growth, with double-digit distribution bookings growth reaffirmed for 2025.
+Solid Q1 results with flat revenue and improved EBITDA margin, despite macro softness and lower air bookings.
+Sale of Hospitality Solutions accelerates deleveraging, with proceeds used to pay down debt and invest in growth.
+Double-digit distribution bookings growth reaffirmed for 2025.

 The meeting covered director elections, auditor ratification, and approval of compensation plans.
 Strong 2024 financial results were highlighted, including margin expansion and record revenue in key segments.
 All proposals passed, and forward-looking risks were noted.